 We have started a new initiative to provide greater resources to our coaches so that they can develop and achieve the higher standards we should expect.
 It is our belief that quality coaches will produce better hockey players and most importantly help our children develop into successful individuals.

-If your are interested in Coaching, you may download and fill out the SBMHA Coaching Application Form and submit as follows:
+If your are interested in Head Coaching, download and fill out the below application:

 All coaches/managers/safety persons must take the appropriate clinics that are offered before mid December.
 Costs for these clinics are covered by Hockey Manitoba through player registration fees.